Prostate problems and diagnosis

 For many men who have sex with men the display of "cum" when having an orgasm is an essential part of sex.
 After biopsies you should not ejaculate for at least a week - ask your doctor for the advice that applies in your case.
 The first time that you cum after having biopsies you are likely to have blood in your semen.
 For some men there is just a little, for others there is a lot.
 In most cases this is normal, but if you have blood clots in your semen after biopsies you should seek medical advice.

-Sources: This information is based on details contained in "Prostate Facts For Gay and Bisexual Men" published by Prostate Cancer UK and on the personal stories of some of the men attending the monthly meetings of the LGBT Walnut group.
+Sources: This information is based on details contained in "Prostate Facts For Gay and Bisexual Men" published by Prostate Cancer UK and on the personal stories of some of the men attending the monthly meetings of the LGBTQ Walnut group.

 Privacy policy All rights reserved. © LGBT Walnut Terms and conditions